 The accepted treatment now consists of 30-60 gentle deep strokes per minute to increase circulation and break the ischemic cycle.

 I have extensive knowledge of the location of most common trigger points and their pain referral patterns.
-During your mobile massage therapy session, I am constantly assessing your musculature and identifying and treating any potential trigger points that you may have.
+During your massage therapy session, I am constantly assessing your musculature and identifying and treating any potential trigger points that you may have.

 11 Responses